bevy-inspector-egui v0.15.0-pre.0 Announcement and Migration Guide

-If you just want a stable release for bevy 0.9
+If you just want a stable release for bevy 0.9, feel free to continue using bevy-inspector-egui 0.14.

 What’s new in the update?